aws-samples/sample-eks-backup-with-trident-protect/README.md

 ```

 ### 4. Create EKS Secret to store user credentials
 Create a secret to store the trident protect user AWS accessKey and secretKey.
-If your account requires this, you can also use a sessionToken.
 You need to ensure that the user credentials you provide have the necessary permissions to access the bucket, see example [Amazon S3 policy statement](https://docs.netapp.com/us-en/trident/trident-protect/trident-protect-appvault-custom-resources.html#s3-compatible-storage-iam-permissions).

 Use the following example to create the secret:
 ```shell